1904 University of Florida Blue and White football team

-The 1904 University of Florida Blue and White football team represented the University of Florida located in Lake City in the sport of American football during the 1904 college football season.
+The 1904 University of Florida Blue and White football team represented the University of Florida at Lake City in the sport of American football during the 1904 college football season.
 This was neither the modern University of Florida nor the modern Florida Gators, but a team fielded by one of its four predecessor institutions that had been known as Florida Agricultural College until 1903, being then named the University of Florida until 1905 when the modern university was formed in Gainesville.
 They were led by player-coach Marvin O. Bridges, whose brothers also played on the squad.

-In an attempt to grow the program into one that could compete with those of more established football programs other southern schools, Bridges arranged a challenging slate of five games that included four out-of-state road contests.
+In an attempt to grow the program into one that could compete with those of more established football programs from other southern schools, Bridges arranged a challenging slate of five games that included four out-of-state road contests.
 The schedule proved too challenging for the Blue and White, who did not score a single point in five lopsided defeats.
 This would also prove to be the last football team fielded by the school, as the University of Florida at Lake City was merged with three other state-sponsored institutions to form the modern University of Florida in 1905.